 2.7.4 Tidal streams: Wind farm structures may obstruct tidal streams locally, creating eddies nearby.
 Mariners should be aware of the likelihood of such eddies which are only likely to be significant very close to the structures.

-2.7.5 Small craft: Vessels involved in turbine maintenance and safety duties may be encountered within or around a wind farm.
+2.7.5 Vessels:Small high speed vessels or larger vessels involved in turbine maintenance and safety duties may be encountered within or around a wind farm.
 Fishing vessels may also be operating in the area.
 Mariners should be alert to the likely presence of such vessels and be aware that the structures may occasionally obscure them.
 This is particularly relevant at night.
 Large vessels may also become obscured, for example if they are on the opposite side of a wind farm.
 A good lookout should be therefore be maintained at all times by all available means, as required by the International Regulations for Preventing Collisions at Sea (COLREGS).

 2.7.6 Shore marks: In coastal areas shore marks may also become obscured by wind farm structures.
 Mariners should be particularly alert to this.
 In particular, the characteristics of lights at night may need careful verification if turbines temporarily mask them.
 The ship’s position should be checked by other means when a wind farm obscures coastal marks.